Greensboro Divorce Lawyers

 Top Divorce Attorneys in North Carolina

 Divorce can feel overwhelming—your future, your finances, and even your peace of mind are suddenly on the line.
 Every asset you and your spouse have built together is now part of a settlement that will shape your life moving forward, either for the worse or the better.
 In moments like this, you need more than just legal advice—you need a steady, experienced advocate who will protect your interests and can fight for a fair outcome.
-That’s exactly what our Greensville divorce attorneys provide: trusted guidance and unwavering support when you need it most.
+That is exactly what our Greensboro divorce attorneys provide: trusted guidance and unwavering support when you need it most.

 The Roupas Law Firm was founded over 17 years ago by Attorney Tom Roupas.
 Our Greensboro divorce attorneys have over 25 years of combined legal experience, which provides us with a nuanced understanding of North Carolina family law that our clients rely on.